 To give the world an oil change, we think it’s most effective to meet consumers where they are with a cooking oil that’s better in every way, and not try and convince them to sacrifice the foods they love.

 Keep the french fries.
 Save the planet.

-*Unlike land use, water use, and greenhouse gas emissions, the biodiversity impact of Cultured Oil and other oils is estimated, not directly measured, based on the number of threatened species in the regions where each oil is produced.
+*Unlike land use, water use, and greenhouse gas emissions, the biodiversity impact of Zero Acre oil and other oils is estimated, not directly measured, based on the number of threatened species in the regions where each oil is produced.

 **While this analysis focuses on the environmental impact of different cooking oils, animal fats such as pork lard, chicken fat (schmaltz), and duck fat would appear in the bottom left corner, emitting high GHG emissions and requiring high water use.
 Beef tallow, on the other hand, is much more variable, falling either in the bottom-left corner for conventional beef fat from animal feedlot operations, or in the very top-right next to Zero Acre oil for beef fat from regeneratively farmed cattle, according to the only lifecycle analysis we have on the topic from White Oak Pastures.
 Most dairy fats, like butter, would appear in the bottom-left.
 Dairy from regenerative farms is likely more sustainable, but to our knowledge, there have not been any life cycle analyses performed on regenerative dairy.

 The Purpose and Plan Behind Zero Acre Oil

 The launch of Zero Acre oil marks our first step toward displacing vegetable oils.
 There no longer needs to be a tradeoff between health, sustainability, and culinary performance.

 Zero Acre Oil Health Report